SYFER-eng/Syfer-eng-Cod-Thing/README.md

 3. Writes the DLL path to the allocated memory with `WriteProcessMemory`
 4. Creates a remote thread with `CreateRemoteThread` that calls `LoadLibraryA`
 5. Waits for the thread to complete and cleans up resources

-## Legal Disclaimer

-This software is provided for educational purposes only.
-Use of this software to modify games may violate the terms of service of the game.
-The authors are not responsible for any bans or other consequences resulting from the use of this software.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.